ESA title

 • Continuous monitoring: Real-time, automatic monitoring of railway track displacements without manual intervention.

-• Early detection of structural issues: Identify small, critical displacements to prevent track misalignments, buckling, or structural failures.
+• Early detection of structural issues: Identify small, critical displacements to prevent track misalignments, deformations, or structural failures.

 • Minimizing operational disruptions: Non-invasive monitoring that avoids interruptions in train services during installation and operation.